Women's Champions League round 1: Roma, Man City, Real Madrid, Frankfurt, Juventus among semi-final winners

 • FIFA Women's World Cup winner and three-time Olympic gold medallist Heather O'Reilly has come out of retirement to play for Shelbourne, and got their winner against Pomurje in the fourth minute of her European debut at age 37.

-• Twente's Fenna Kalma, who managed seven goals across two games in round 1 last season, did it in one match this time and has scored 24 in her 13 European appearances.
+• Twente's Fenna Kalma, who managed seven goals across two games in round 1 last season, got six on Thursday and has scored 23 in her 13 European appearances.

 • KÍ Klaksvík and Sarajevo set a new record of 20 appearances (including the pre-2009 UEFA Women's Cup).
 Sarajevo, who went through, have set a new outright record of 20 straight appearances.